 Nostalgia Tip: When I was young, all beaches in Greece were more or less like that, no beach bars, no music, and no fancy restaurants.
 If we were lucky, there would be one tavern making the most basic of dishes, like a salad or fries or some fish.
 It was such a happy time and Greece was so beautiful and simple.
 Folegandros is special because it still has something of this old “aura” of Greece.

-Stroll Gorgeous Chora Folegandros
+3. Stroll Gorgeous Chora Folegandros

-Folegandros Chora on the ridge of a mountain
+Folegandros Chora on the ridge of a mountain with whitewashed houses in Folegandros Greece.

 Chora Folegandros is one of the prettiest Chora of all Cycladic islands!
 It is Folegandros’ biggest settlement, a medieval small town hanging over 660ft up on the sheer edge of a cliff.
 It is reminiscent of Santorini, with a breathtaking vista of the blue Aegean Sea.

-As soon as you set foot in the village you will realize that Folegandros Chora is a really magical place, that takes you back to the time when life was more innocent and simple.
+As soon as you set foot in the village you will realize that Folegandros Chora is a magical place, that takes you back to the time when life was more innocent and simple.
 It is a car-free village and has a unique center with three squares in a row.
+Its small whitewashed alleys are made for walking, passing by traditional small white houses.

-Strolling the squares you get to the Kastro, a 13th-century construction built by the Venetian Markos Sanoudos that was meant to protect medieval Folegandrians from the constant pirates’ raids.
+Beautiful Chora has well-preserved stone-paved streets with squares that lay one after the other creating the most amazing labyrinth you have ever been to.
+Strolling the squares you get to the Castro, a 13th-century construction built by the Venetian Markos Sanoudos that was meant to protect medieval Folegandrians from the constant pirates’ raids.

 Best Boutique Hotel in Chora Folegandros is Polikandia Hotel.

-Hike to Panagia Church with the Best Sunset!
+4. Walk to Panagia Church with the Best Sunset!

-People walking uphil towards the Panagia Church
+People walking uphil towards the Panagia Church in Folegandros Greece.

 Towards the Panagia Church

+On top of the Chora, some 350 steps up, sits the most famous and most photographed church of Folegandros, dedicated to the Assumption of the Virgin Mary.
 The church is built high on a rock, over an ancient Greek temple, and to get there from Chora you will need to get to Pounta Square and climb up uphill the steps.

 In the courtyard and inside the temple you will see ancient inscriptions, sculptures, and statue bases.

-Chora Folegandros and Sunset over the sea
+Chora Folegandros and Sunset over the sea taken from a drone in Folegandros Greece.

 Chora Folegandros Sunset

-Discover Chrisospilia – The Golden Cave
+5. Discover Chrisospilia – The Golden Cave

-the Chrisospilia cave with ancient inscriptions
+The Chrisospilia cave with ancient inscriptions in Folegandros Greece.

 the Chrisospilia cave

 Right below the cliff of Panagia church and on sea level you can find one of the largest caves in Greece with stalagmites and stalactites.
-The cave has also great archaeological importance for its countless ancient names engraved on its walls dating from the 4th BC.
+The cave has also great archaeological importance for its countless ancient names engraved on its walls dating from the 4th BCΕ.

 Access is possible by boat from Karavostasi port and you get the opportunity to swim in one of the most remote places of Folegandros in crystal clear waters and explore an impressive site.

-Go to Ano Meria Village
+6. Go to Ano Meria Village

 Ano Meria in Folegandros